randruc/Lazuli/doc/CStyleAndConventions.md

       return a + b;
     }

+> C code must be easily readable in console or with editors that don't support
+> syntax highlighting.

-## Brackets
+## Curly braces

-Brackets use the K&R style.
+Curly braces use the K&R style.

-For functions, the opening bracket is always on a new line and the closing bracket is always on a new line too.
+For functions, the opening braces are always on a new line and the closing braces are always on a new line too.

 This is good: